joaomarcoslp3/tracking-react/README.md

 </p>

 <p align="center">
-  React-Tracking is a simple React based application that helps you to track your order from the brazilian post offices.
+  React-Tracking is a simple React based application that helps you to track your packages from the brazilian post offices.
 </p>

 ## Tech